Looking for the best places to visit in Bangladesh?

 Somapuri Mahabhihara in Paharpur. ©Photo Credit: Raw Hasan

 In the north-western part of Bangladesh, there is a tiny little place called Paharpur, which holds the most impressive archeological site in Bangladesh called Somapuri Mahabhihara, a UNESCO world heritage site.
-It was the second largest Buddhist monastery south of Himalayas on the 8th century.
+It was the second-largest Buddhist monastery south of Himalayas in the 8th century.
 On its prime time, monks from all over the world used to come here for higher education.
 It was one of the best Buddhist monasteries in the world at that time.
 Paharpur comes as number five on our list of the best places to visit in Bangladesh.

 Check out our archaeological tour packages to visit this impressive archaeological site.